 Shop Early in the Morning

 The earlier in the day you shop at Goodwill, the more money you can save.
-Employees price new items at night, so you can find the best deals as soon as the store opens the next day.
+Employees price new items at night, so you can find the best deals when the store opens the next day.
 Usually, the best discounts get snapped up quickly, so you definitely want to shop there early in the day.

 Donate and Get a Coupon

 Besides the sweet tax-deductible receipt you get for donating your old stuff, Goodwill sometimes runs promotions.
-If you donate items on a special donation, you’ll receive a coupon for your next shopping trip.
+You’ll receive a coupon for your next shopping trip if you donate items on a special donation day.
 You can save additional money at Goodwill by using these coupons.
 It’s a great motivator to declutter your messy house!
-(Karen Condor)